 Deciding on the right materials for the job can be one of the most exciting, and most tedious steps in the construction of your walkway.
 With all of the both natural and man made options available, it can be hard to choose.
 Narrow down your selection by matching all potential materials with the style of your home, your budget and what is readily available in your area.
 Popular options include:

 Stone has always been one of the most popular options for a garden walkway.
 It looks natural, is completely unique and gives you the walkway you need with a less structured look.
-Although it looks great, and has a large number of style options available, stone remains one of the more expensive options out there.
+It looks great and has a large number of style options available.
+However, stone remains one of the more expensive options out there.

 Gravel or Rock

 Brick walkways are very similar to stone walkways, but slightly less expensive.
 They provide you with a rustic, natural looking aesthetic.
-Unlike a stone path, however, brick paths normally have a high level of uniformity, due to the standard sizing of bricks.
+Unlike a stone path, brick paths normally have a high level of uniformity, due to the standard sizing of bricks.
 That being said, there are unlimited options for arranging, organizing and creating patterns in a brick pathway.
-To ensure that your pathway is built to last, always use paving bricks, rather than wall bricks.
+To ensure that your pathway will last, always use paving bricks, rather than wall bricks.

 Grass is typically not the first material that comes to mind when considering the addition of a garden path.
 Under the right conditions, such as creating a winding path through a full garden, a grass path can give you a soft, appealing natural surface.
 In contrast with other types of walkways, a grass path does require frequent mowing, watering and fertilizing to keep its appeal.